This section gives information on the different forms of bullying.

 - try and keep your family computer somewhere you can monitor how much time your child spends on it.

-Cyberbullying - facts for parents
+Cyberbullying - facts for parents (PDF)

 ‘Being used for explicit sexual content being circulated via email, text or Bluetooth’

 Prejudice and difference

 Many children, and adults, are bullied because they are seen to be ‘different’.
 This is usually referred to as prejudice-driven bullying.
 It may be that your child is seen as different because of their race, religion or culture, because of their sexuality, because of their gender, or because of any special educational needs or disabilities they may have.

 This is directed towards young people who are openly gay, bisexual, are perceived as gay, or show characteristics often associated with the opposite gender.
 When heterosexual young people are subjected to homophobic bullying they can be less reluctant to report it, as this may reinforce the stereotypical way that they are already viewed by others.
 The bullying is often verbal, but can also be physical, and in serious cases constitutes assault, leading to investigation by the police.
 Harassment of a homophobic nature tends to be carried out by groups of people, and occurs often, even daily.
 Sexual name calling, such as calling someone/something ‘gay’, begins in the primary school, although homophobic bullying overall is more common in adolesence.

 Race, religion and culture

 Racist violence, harassment and abuse are closely related to, and sometimes difficult to distinguish from bullying.
 Racist bullying can range from ill-considered remarks, which are not intended to be hurtful, to deliberate physical attacks causing serious injury.
 Racist bullying can be identified by the motivation of the bully, the language used, and by the fact that victims are singled out because of the colour of their skin, the way they talk, their ethnic grouping or by their religious or cultural practices.